go-skynet/model-gallery/README.md

 For more info about the new python-based HuggingFace scraper used to generate best-effort model galleries, see the [dedicated README file](/gallery-scrapers/huggingface/README.md)

 ## Using the Model Gallery
-For how to use the files in this repository, see the [Documentation](https://localai.io/models/)
+For how to use the files in this repository, see the [Documentation](https://localai.io/models/).
+This may not be updated yet...